 - Grey X – Service is blocked, stopped, or disabled because its server has been blocked, stopped, or disabled.

 - Num Proc – Displays the number of processes for each service.

 - Num FD – Displays the number of file descriptors used by the service processes.

 - Mem KB – Displays the total memory (exclusive and shared) used by the service processes.

 - Module – Displays the service name and icon.

-The Security Subscriptions section displays the security features and provides subscription details.
+The Security Subscriptions section on the right displays the security features and provides subscription details.